CTAN Comprehensive TeX Archive Network

 pdfjam --paper a5paper --landscape --quiet test09_01.pdf 3 --outfile beamer03.pdf

-Version 4.0 switches from xargs and suffix to xparse.
+Starting from version 4.0 we switched from xargs and suffix to xparse.
 Should any modifications still require xargs and suffix, one can use the oldargs package option.

 Version 3.7 remains here: style, docs, and source.